1st Minnesota Infantry Regiment: July 3

-Carrying on from the heavy losses of the previous day, the remaining men of the 1st Minn. were reinforced by detached Companies C and F. The reunited regiment was moved a bit north of the previous day's fight to one of the few places where Union lines were breached during Pickett's Charge.
+After sustaining heavy losses from the previous day's fighting, the remaining men of the 1st Minnesota were reinforced by detached Companies C and F. The reunited regiment was moved slightly north of the previous day's fight to one of the few places where Union lines were breached during Pickett's Charge.
 They again had to charge into advancing Confederate troops with more losses.
 Capt.
 Messick was killed and Capt.
-W. B. Farrell mortally wounded, and Capt.
+W. B. Farrell was mortally wounded, and Capt.
 Henry C. Coates had to take command.
 During this charge, Private Marshall Sherman of Company C captured the colors of the 28th Virginia Infantry and received the Medal of Honor for this exploit.
 The Confederate flag was taken back to Minnesota as a war trophy, where it remains.

-After being knocked out by a bullet to the head and later shot in the hand, Corporal Henry D. O'Brien repeatedly picked up the fallen colors of the 1st Minnesota and carried a wounded comrade back to the Union lines.
-He was also awarded the Medal of Honor for his heroism.
+After being knocked out by a bullet to the head and later shot in the hand, Corporal Henry D. O'Brien repeatedly picked up the fallen colors of the 1st Minnesota and carried a wounded soldier back to the Union lines.
+He was also awarded the Medal of Honor for his actions.

 Later service

 The 1st Minnesota continued to serve in the Army of the Potomac.
-In 1863 it participated in the Bristoe and Mine Run Campaigns.
+In 1863, it participated in the Bristoe and Mine Run campaigns.
 The 1st Minnesota mustered at Fort Snelling on April 29, 1864.
 Many soldiers continued service as the 1st Minnesota Infantry Battalion and went on to fight in the Appomattox Campaign.
-On May 23–24, the 1st Minnesota Battalion marched in the Grand Review of the Armies in Washington, D.C.
-In July, the 1st Minnesota Battalion moved to Louisville, Kentucky for duty.
+On May 23–24, 1865, the 1st Minnesota Battalion marched in the Grand Review of the Armies in Washington, D.C.
+In July 1865, the 1st Minnesota Battalion moved to Louisville, Kentucky for duty.
 It was mustered out of service upon completion of its enlistment on July 15, 1865.